nayyarv/deprecated-blog/content/pages/resume.md

 ## WORK EXPERIENCE

 ### Senior Machine Learning Engineer, Dec 2018 - Present
-Advanced Technology Group, Dolby Labs, Sydney
+*Advanced Technology Group, Dolby Laboratories, Sydney*

 - Developing SOTA speech recognition technology for use with Dolby devices and services.
 - Slashed training time from a 5 days to 30 minutes by porting Julia codebase to CUDA including an implementation of CTC loss.
 This enabled more complex model builds and faster experimentation which yielded better results.
 - Championed separation of training and deployment code to allow for greater flexibility, in recognition of differing constraints and requirements for each task.
 - Determined the relationship between Baum Welch and CTC to educate colleagues and guided efforts for multi-accent training with mixed corpora.

+### Operations Research Analyst, Jan 2016 - Apr 2018
+*Hudson River Trading, Singapore*

+ - Improving trading control AI’s decision making processes with machine learning
+ - Reduced FPGA downtime from 10 min to 1 min by training a pricing model to assess impact to PNL and a system to automatically handle failure, improving PNL by 1%.
+ - Initiated metadata collection of AI  jobs and processes and developed system to automatically analyse failures to effectively direct improvements.
+ - Rebuilt the automated Corporate Actions system while improving speed, accuracy and robustness, allowing automated trading to take advantage of the volatility surrounding CAs.
+ - Achieved consensus among team to develop new style guide with an increased line length and spearheaded documentation efforts to reduce technical debt.

 ### Data Scientist (Contract & Volunteer), Oct 2018 - Dec 2018
-Sen. Di Natale's Office (Australian Greens), Australian Parliament
+*Sen. Di Natale's Office (Australian Greens), Australian Parliament*

  - Built ordinal LASSO logistic models to quantify odds ratios of various demographic indicators on survey responses, informing childcare, health and education policy development.
  - Educated key stakeholders on the capabilities of Data Science, leading to more trust and reliance in data science methods when developing policy and campaign strategy.
  - Founded a volunteer Data Science group to provide data science manpower to party leadership and set up longer term projects based on census and voter contact data.

 ### Co-Founder & CTO, Jun 2018 - Sep 2018
-Marvellous Questions
+*Marvellous Questions*

-Startup providing Crypto Futures Hedging as a service to retail and merchants.
+ - Startup providing Crypto Futures Hedging as a service to retail and merchants.
  - Trained futures hedging algorithms based on historical price ratios, with robust performance in simulated trading environments with generated transaction data.
  - Built robust and quick python REST and WebSocket market data feeds for bitfinex, bimex, coinbase, gemini, kraken and LROS, and CBOE via Interactive Brokers.
  - Wrote and iterated business plan in consultation wth advisors and potential financiers and led presentations to interested parties to help develop the idea further.

-### Operations Research Analyst, Jan 2016 - Apr 2018
-Hudson River Trading, Singapore
-Improving trading control AI’s decision making processes with machine learning

- - Reduced FPGA downtime from 10 min to 1 min by training a pricing model to assess impact to PNL and a system to automatically handle failure, improving PNL by 1%.
- - Initiated metadata collection of AI  jobs and processes and developed system to automatically analyse failures to effectively direct improvements.
- - Rebuilt the automated Corporate Actions system while improving speed, accuracy and robustness, allowing automated trading to take advantage of the volatility surrounding CAs.
- - Achieved consensus among team to develop new style guide with an increased line length and spearheaded documentation efforts to reduce technical debt.

 ## TALKS